 My impetus for this site?
-Chris Albrecht of Starz had a vision: to create shows for existing fan bases- Outlander being one.
+Chris Albrecht of Starz had a vision: to create shows that capitalize on existing fan bases – Outlander being one.
 The Outlander fan base is intelligent, sophisticated, and knows its subject matter.
-In my opinion, the media and industry coverage is not yet in synch with Mr. Albrecht’s vision, and there is a chasm between what fans want and what the media is offering in terms of coverage, content and depth.
+In my opinion, the media and industry coverage started off very out of synch with Mr. Albrecht’s vision, and there has been a chasm between what fans want and what the media offers in terms of coverage, content and depth.
 My goal with this site is to bridge that gap and help move the coverage of this project and everything that surrounds it to a deeper, more satisfying level for all involved: the fans, the artists, and the media providers.
-Will it resonate?
-That remains to be seen.
-The mission of this site is to offer quality original and curated content that respects the integrity, intelligence and dignity of the artists and of the people who provide and consume it– in short, all parties.
+So far, it resonates with like minded fans, which helps to drive the mission of this site: to offer quality original and curated content that respects the integrity, intelligence and dignity of the artists and of the people who provide and consume it– in short, all parties.

 After that, I started looking for information about the show.
 I caught wind of a Twitter Q & A with Caitriona and Sam, and said to my husband, “Help!
 I need a Twitter account!”
-That was Sept 2014, and since then, I’ve been to Scotland four times(!), I’ve attended Paleyfest in LA, The Gathering in Cologne, Starfury in London, ScotCon in Edinburgh, ECCC2017, a Denver talk and book signing by Diana Gabaldon, and Season 2 Premiere events in NYC.
-I’ve made Outlander connections and friends all over the world via Twitter and in person: artists and enthusiasts alike.
-In short, I’ve gone nuts.
-And through my exposure to this creation and its people, Diana Gabaldon being chief among them, my passion for traveling, writing, photography, and multimedia story telling has been revived.
+That was Sept 2014, and since then, I’ve been to Scotland six times(!), I’ve attended Paleyfest in LA, The Gathering in Cologne, Starfury in London, ScotCon in Edinburgh, ECCC2017 in Seattle, a Denver talk and book signing with Diana Gabaldon, Season 2 Premiere events in NYC, 2017 & 2018 Denver Comic Con, Scott Kyle’s Highlander Fling, The MPC Gathering in Glasgow, Outlander in the City in New York City, the NYC Season 3 premiere, where I worked the red carpet and interviewed Sam and Caitriona, I joined Desiree Andrews – A Dram of Outlander and Karen Daugherty – Outlander Medicine in doing Denver Comic Con’s first ever Outlander fan panel, The Land Con 2 in Paris, and I’ve made Outlander connections and friends all over the world in person and via Twitter: artists and fans alike.
+Through my exposure to this creation and its people, Diana Gabaldon being chief among them, my passion for traveling, writing, journalism, photography, and multimedia story telling has been revived.
+(I interviewed my little friends using a tape recorder in elementary school, and made photo journals with stories about our family trips at the same age).
 In this way, Outlander has actually become part of my life (also not a unique experience, I know).
+In 2017 I created the Patron Program: blog readers can contribute to this site to help it stay advertising free, and get special rewards.
+In 2018, I started hosting episode discussions with three other lovely ladies: Karmen Schmidt (Outlander Anatomy), Catherine Toomer, (contributor to Blacklanderz), and Antoinette Simmons (general badass).
+We’ve recently been coined the BTS Ladies.
+It just keeps growing.

 Please enjoy OutlanderBTS.com.
-I provide interviews and behind the scenes content sourced from OutlanderBTS.com in addition to providing links to other great content.
+I provide interviews (So far: Sam & Caitriona, Gary Young (Mr. Willoughby), Steven Cree, Emma Campbell-Jones (Mary McNab), Àdhamh ÓBroin (Outlander Gaelic Consultant), and soon to be released: Sam Hoare (Hal, Lord Melton).
+Up next is Jon Gary Steele and Tim Downie, and stay tuned for Maria Doyle Kennedy, as well as stories about OutlanderBTS Adventures (premieres, fan conventions, etc.), and behind the scenes original content sourced from OutlanderBTS.com and elsewhere.
 If you have a request for certain information or a particular interview, please let me know either via email (email@example.com) or in the comments section, and I’ll do my best to provide it for you.

 I chose the Celtic knot as the symbol in my logo.
 Celtic knots started appearing in history after about 450 AD.
 They are endless paths that represent eternity- this can be in love, faith, loyalty, or friendship.
 Celtic knots with more than a single path interwoven can be seen as metaphors for life and the interweaving of lives.
 They are frequently referred to as “love knots.”
 This symbol resonates for me personally and in relation to Outlander.